Typee: Critical response

-All of the initial back and forth which Melville experienced regarding the factuality of Typee may have had a chastening effect on him, as Anderson considers his next work, the book's sequel Omoo, "the most strictly autobiographical of all Melville's works."
+All of the initial back and forth that Melville experienced regarding the factuality of Typee may have had a chastening effect on him, as Anderson considers his next work, the book's sequel Omoo, "the most strictly autobiographical of all Melville's works."
 But this second book also seems to have met with some skepticism, so that for his third book Mardi, Melville declares in the preface that he has decided to write a work of fiction under the supposition (half-joking) he might finally be believed:

-Not long ago, having published two narratives of voyages in the Pacific, which, in many quarters, were received with incredulity, the thought occurred to me, of indeed writing a romance of Polynesian adventure, and publishing it as such; to whether, the fiction might not, possibly be received for a verity: in some degree the reverse of my previous experience.
+Not long ago, having published two narratives of voyages in the Pacific, which, in many quarters, were received with incredulity, the thought occurred to me, of indeed writing a romance of Polynesian adventure, and publishing it as such; to see whether, the fiction might not, possibly be received for a verity: in some degree the reverse of my previous experience.

+Academic analysis

+Lawrence Buell suggested that Typee has interesting textual and metatextual elements implying that Melville was aiming for trans-Atlantic audiences.
+Buell specifically identifies Melville's portrayal of indigenous Polynesian religions as appealing on the one hand to assuage British concern for "veracity" in their reading and on the other skewering American "religious excess."

+In the linguistics field, Typee is one of the few existing literature that shows examples of Maritime Polynesian Pidgin, a kind of zonal auxiliary language used by Euro-American sailors and whalers including of Melville's background in communicating with Polynesians and their very related, almost mutally intelligible languages following the first contact with James Cook in the late 1760s until later supplanted with European languages taught in colonial schools there.